Vercel vs Netlify

 Verdict

 Pick by the platform you deploy to and whether you want to observe or to operate.
-Reach for Vercel MCP when you host on Vercel and want an agent to inspect projects and deployments, pull runtime logs, and search docs through an official remote server — great for diagnosing what shipped.
-Reach for Netlify MCP when you host on Netlify and want an action-forward local server that creates, deploys, and manages projects, env vars, forms, and access controls.
-In short: Vercel for observe-and-diagnose, Netlify for build-and-manage.
+Reach for Vercel MCP when you host on Vercel and want an official remote server that inspects projects and deployments, pulls runtime logs, searches docs, and can deploy the project and buy domains.
+Reach for Netlify MCP when you host on Netlify and want a local server with broad project management: create, deploy, and manage projects, env vars, forms, and access controls.
+In short: both deploy, with Vercel adding strong inspection and docs over a remote endpoint and Netlify offering broader project and configuration management over stdio.
 If you run both platforms, the two servers complement each other across your frontend fleet.

 FAQ